andreugallofre/andreu_website/content/authors/admin/_index.md

 - Visitors
 ---

 I'm Andreu Gallofré, a Software Engineering student at _Universitat Politècnica de catalunya_ , I'm a Hackathon enthusiast and I've traveled around the world being part of the greatest student hackathons in the world.
-Also, I'm director of the HackerXperience department at our local hackathon HackUPC
+Also, I'm director of the HackerXperience department at HackUPC, the biggest student hackathon in Europe

 Since I finished my previous studies I've been part of the Cloud computing world, having me the chance to try and use the most cutting-edge technologies to build both personal projects and as my career thanks to CAPSiDE and Nexica.